open-edge-platform/.github/profile/README.md

   </a>
 </div>

-## The platform is comprised of five key repositories:
+## The platform comprises five key repositories:

 * [Edge AI Suites](https://github.com/open-edge-platform/edge-ai-suites) are curated collections of building blocks, industry-specific libraries, and sample applications designed to help you develop optimized AI solutions tailored to specific use cases.
 Currently, five suites are featured: